Top 3 Best EV Commercial Vehicles for Your Fleet

 • Best for: Affordable fleet electrification

-Built for everyday versatility, the ID.4 combines competitive range with quick charging, making it a strong fit for corporate fleets and regional business travel.
+Built for everyday versatility, the Volkswagen ID.4 combines competitive range with quick charging, making it a strong fit for corporate fleets and regional business travel.

 • Range: 275 miles